Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    backend rgw-backend
       option forwardfor
    ```

-1. Create a new rsyslog configuration for HAProxy to have it listen to UDP 514 on localhost
+10. Create a new `rsyslog` configuration for HAProxy to have it listen to UDP 514 on the local host.

-   With the log directive additions to HAProxy, and allowing a localhost UDP 514 socket, access logging should work properly.
+   With the log directive additions to HAProxy, and allowing a local host UDP 514 socket, access logging should work properly.
 Set permissions to 640 on the file.

    ```bash
    ncn-m001# cat haproxy.conf